samcole8/solent-latex-template/README.md

 References go in the `refs.bib` file in BibTeX format.
 You can generate these with a reference management tool such as RefWorks or Zotero.

-References will be automatically formatted and parsed into the document upon creation.
+References in this file will be automatically formatted and parsed into the document upon creation.

 #### Citations